open-telemetry/opentelemetry-specification/specification/schemas/file_format_v1.0.0.md

 The "file_format" setting is used by consumers of the file to know if they are capable of interpreting the content of the file.

-The current value for this setting is "1.0.0" and it will be published in OpenTelemetry specification once this OTEP is accepted.
+The current value for this setting is "1.0.0".
 Any change to this number MUST follow the OTEP process and be published in the specification.

 The current schema file format allows representing a limited set of transformations of telemetry data.
 We anticipate that in the future more types